shawnr/practical-javascript/organizing-code/71-functions.md

 Using functions to process information and return data is a powerful tool for building complex programs.
 Try out some of the examples below.

 {% exercise %}
-Define an a function that would capitalize a string.
+Define a function that would capitalize a string.

 {% initial %}
 // Function goes here